tervahagn/SL-DC-garlic-hub/README.md

 - **login**: admin
 - **password**: thymian

-## Features (In Development)
+## Features

 The following features are under active development and subject to change as Garlic-Hub progresses toward its first stable release:

+### Currently under Development  for Phase 1
 - **Content Management**: Upload, organize, and schedule multimedia content with a user-friendly media pool and playlist manager.
 - **SMIL-Based Playlists**: Supports creating playlists in the SMIL (Synchronized Multimedia Integration Language) format, an industry standard for multimedia presentations, ensuring compatibility with a wide range of media players.
+- **Multi-Language Support**: Offers locale-specific configurations and an adaptable UI to support diverse audiences.
+- **Multi-Zone Content**: Define and control display zones with customizable templates, allowing complex content layouts.
+-
+### Planned Features
 - **Device Management**: Remotely manage digital signage players, including configuration, updates, and monitoring.
 - **Real-Time Reporting**: Collect logs from connected media players, generate insightful reports, and monitor system health.
+- **Templating**: SVG and HTML Template-Engine.
+- **Feeds**: Organizing Feeds like RSS and more.
+- **Channels**: Creating automated content based on feeds and templates.
 - **Flexible Configuration**: Designed to run across multiple device types, such as Raspberry Pi or Android-based media players.
-- **Multi-Zone Content**: Define and control display zones with customizable templates, allowing complex content layouts.
-- **Multi-Language Support**: Offers locale-specific configurations and an adaptable UI to support diverse audiences.
 - **Scalable Architecture**: Available in editions tailored to different scales – from local installations to cloud-hosted enterprise solutions.

 ## Development Roadmap